prechelt/ojsrqc/plugins/generic/reviewqualitycollector/README.md

 - Beware of the various _persistent_ caches, e.g. for plugin settings
 - LoadHandler described in OSJ2.1 TechRef p.
 46

+### Development notes: phpunit and PKPTestCase/DatabaseTestCase

+- Complete DB reset is available by returning `PKP_TEST_ENTIRE_DB` from `getAffectedTables`.
+- Selenium test example see `StaticPagesFunctionalTest`.

 ### Development notes: RQC plugin